Kapshtyk/countries/README.md

 ## Credits

+- Special thanks to [Martin Holland](https://github.com/martin-holland) for coming up with the idea for this project and teaching us how to do it.
 - Thanks to the developers of the technologies used to create this project for their valuable contributions to the web development community.
-- Special thanks to [Martin Holland](https://github.com/martin-holland) for coming up with the idea for this project and teaching us how to do it.
+- Thanks to the [Unsplash](https://unsplash.com) for providing us with this random photo API.

 ## Screenshots